Induced subgraphs of graphs with large chromatic number. IV. Consecutive holes: The shadow of a wand

-Now no vertex of $R$ different from $z_1$ has a child in $V_2$, so every vertex in $X$ has a child in $V(R)$.
-Let $y$ be the vertex of $R$ with height two, and let $R'$ be the subpath of $R$ between $z_1,y$.
+Now no vertex of $R$ different from $z$ belongs to or has a child in $V_2$, and so, since $X\subseteq V_2$, every vertex in $X$ has a child in $V(R)$.
+Let $y$ be the vertex of $R$ with height two, and let $R'$ be the subpath of $R$ between $z,y$.
 Let $X_1$ be the set of vertices in $X$ with a child in $R'$, and let $X_2$ be the set of vertices in $X$ with a child in $R$ with height at most one.
-Let $P$ be the union of $R$ and a monotone path between $L_0$ and $z_1$.
+Thus $X=X_1\cup X_2$.
+Let $P$ be the union of $R'$ and a monotone path between $L_0$ and $z$.
 The vertices of $P$ in order form a wand, and every vertex in $X_1$ is an up-neighbour of a vertex of this wand.
-Consequently the set of descendants in $M$ of $X_1$ is a subset of the shadow of this wand, and so has chromatic number at most $\tau$.
-But every vertex with an ancestor in $X_2$ is at distance at most three from the penultimate vertex of $R$, and in particular the set of descendants in $M$ of $X_2$ has chromatic number at most $\kappa$.
-Consequently $\chi(M(X))\le \tau+\kappa$, a contradiction.
+Consequently the set of $\mathcal{S}_2$-descendants in $M$ of $X_1$ is a subset of the shadow in $\mathcal{S}$ over $M$ of this wand, and so has chromatic number at most $\tau$.
+But every vertex in $M$ with an ancestor in $X_2$ is at distance at most three from the penultimate vertex of $R$, and in particular the set of descendants in $M$ of $X_2$ has chromatic number at most $\kappa$.
+Consequently $\chi(M(X))\le \tau+\kappa$, a contradiction since $Y\subseteq M(X)$.
 This proves \ref{nosplit}.~\bbox